ctrachte/Datepicker.js/readme.md

 Contributions are **greatly appreciated** towards the final goal of a perfect datepicker!

 1. Fork the Project
+2. Choose an [issue](https://github.com/ctrachte/Datepicker.js/issues), assign yourself to it, and track it's progress on the [project board](https://github.com/ctrachte/Datepicker.js/projects/1)
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

 <!-- LICENSE -->